-“We are pleased to announce that Yorkville Twins was a FINALIIST in the prestigious 23rd annual Midwest Book Awards (finishing 2nd in the Social Science category, with over 300 books competing from 12 states).”
+“We are pleased to announce that Yorkville Twins was a FINALIIST in the pres-tigious 23rd annual Midwest Book Awards, finishing 2nd (first runner-up) in the Social Science category, competing with over 300 books by authors from 12 Midwestern states.”

-Invesitigate the historical, social, and cultural conditions of the 1940s-60s, and have fun doing it.
+Invesitigate the historical, social, and cultural conditions of the 1940s-60s, and have a blast doing it!

 “Yorkville Twins: Hilarious Adventures Growing Up In New York City, 1944-1962″ [Memories of Growing Up—A Memoir]

 Take a unique historical trip down memory lane with a humorous and endearing collection of stories involving immigrants, survival, growing up, coming of age, and learning what it is to be an American.
 More than a memoir, it’s an experience—a love story of family, friends, neighbors, and neighborhood.

 Twin brothers Joseph and John Gindele grew up on the rough streets of Yorkville on Manhattan’s ethnic Upper East Side over 60 years ago.
 This is their story—what the city was like then, how it changed, and how two kids from immigrant parents became accomplished Minnesota schoolteachers with earned doctorate degrees.
 It’s an American tale full of adventures and laughs, sweet memories and sad moments.
 How did their immigrant Czech and German parents and siblings—a family of seven—ever survive living with them?

 Share the twins’ rich memories and outlandish adventures growing up.

 Explore those special bonds and predictive abilities many twins have.

 Find out how they survived by thinking and working out of the box.